-LEG Premium Pay for Gig Workers ORD D2a4 1 1.
-The calculation is based upon the average number per calendar week of gig 2 workers who worked for compensation during the preceding calendar year for any and all weeks 3 during which at least one gig worker worked for compensation.
-For hiring entities that did not 4 have any gig workers during the preceding calendar year, the number of gig workers hired for 5 the current calendar year is calculated based upon the average number per calendar week of gig 6 workers who worked for compensation during the first 90 calendar days of the current year in 7 which the hiring entity engaged in business.
-8 2.
-All gig workers who worked for compensation shall be counted, including but 9 not limited to: 10 a.
-Gig workers who are not covered by this ordinance; 11 b.
-Gig workers who worked in Seattle; and 12 c.
+Karina Bull LEG Premium Pay for Gig Workers ORD D5 1 A. For the purposes of this ordinance, covered hiring entities are limited to those who 2 hire 250 or more gig workers worldwide.
+3 B. To determine the number of gig workers hired for the current calendar year: 4 1.
+The calculation is based upon the average number per calendar week of gig 5 workers who worked for compensation during the preceding calendar year for any and all weeks 6 during which at least one gig worker worked for compensation.
+For hiring entities that did not 7 have any gig workers during the preceding calendar year, the number of gig workers hired for 8 the current calendar year is calculated based upon the average number per calendar week of gig 9 workers who worked for compensation during the first 90 calendar days of the current year in 10 which the hiring entity engaged in business.
+11 2.
+All gig workers who worked for compensation shall be counted, including but 12 not limited to: 13 a.
+Gig workers who are not covered by this ordinance; 14 b.
+Gig workers who worked in Seattle; and 15 c.
 Gig workers who worked outside Seattle.

-- C. Separate entities that form an integrated enterprise shall be considered a single hiring entity under this ordinance.
-Separate entities will be considered an integrated enterprise and a single hiring entity under this ordinance where a separate entity controls the operation of another entity.
-The factors to consider in making this assessment include, but are not limited to: - 1.
-Degree of interrelation between the operations of multiple entities; - 2.
-Degree to which the entities share common management; - 3.
-Centralized control of labor relations; and - 4.
+16 C. Separate entities that form an integrated enterprise shall be considered a single hiring 17 entity under this ordinance.
+Separate entities will be considered an integrated enterprise and a 18 single hiring entity under this ordinance where a separate entity controls the operation of another 19 entity.
+The factors to consider in making this assessment include, but are not limited to: 20 1.
+Degree of interrelation between the operations of multiple entities; 21 2.
+Degree to which the entities share common management; 22 3.
+Centralized control of labor relations; and 23 4.
 Degree of common ownership or financial control over the entities.